Release Notes

 }

-The plugins allow to change behavior of TSTyche.
+The plugins allow changing the behavior of TSTyche.

 A plugin is an object with one or more hooks: